Back to All Events

 10. Keep your phone off until after your morning quiet time.

 How are you doing?
 That was a lot.
 Did you make it this far or stop at rule 7?
-This is a way of slowing down life and deal with the hurry in the soul.
-I gives a few minutes to come off the drug of speed.
+This is a way of slowing down life and dealing with the hurry in the soul.
+I give a few minutes to come off the drug of speed.
 What happens when you come off a drug?
 It can get ugly and scary.
 That is a good indicator of what is happening on the inside of us.
-Its is a way to take an inventory of emotional and spiritual vitals.
+It’s a way to take an inventory of emotional and spiritual vitals.
 Prayer and scripture are an antidote to the drug of speed.
-Prayer can set (or reset) your emotional equilibrium and scripture can set (or reset) your view of the world.
+Prayer can set (or reset) your emotional equilibrium, and scripture can set (or reset) your view of the world.